Mobile Device Security Best Practices

 - Consider using an image that provides a contact point should someone find your device and wish to return it.
 For example, the “If Found Lock Screen” for Apple products.

 - Enable a remote wipe feature, if available.
 This may include features that will delete stored data on your mobile device if a password is entered incorrectly after a certain number of times.
 Check with your mobile device provider for specific information concerning your device.
-Users of an iPhone or iPad, who are running Microsoft Exchange, can wipe an entire device when removing their xMail data remotely.
+Users of who are running Microsoft Exchange (xMail) on their mobile device can wipe an entire device when removing their xMail data remotely.
 Blackberries have to be using ITS xMail services and use Blackberry Enterprise Services (BES) for syncing.
 To request a data wipe, email IT Services or call 773-702-5800.
 Some devices may be listed, but their support varies by official phone vendor.
 Jailbroken, rooted, non-manufacturer ROM-based devices may not respond to the wipe command.

 - Follow standard security protocols, such as making sure all operating system and application updates and patches are installed.